VinzenzTrimborn/Think.Make.Start./README.md

 #### A **warm welcome** to you on my Github page.
 #### In the following, I will shortly introduce you to my most exciting projects.

-This Repository/Site gives you a short introduction to my work and is used to introduce myself online.
+This site gives you a short introduction to my work and is used to introduce myself online.
 For Think.Make.Start.
 I decided to give you a link to this site instead of my LinkedIn as it gives you deeper insights into my technical skills, my motivation and provides a chance to get to know me more personal online.

 ## Projects